ZakaCoding/test-algostudio/README.md

 ![Alt text](screenshot/welcome.png)
 ## Running the tests

-For using this web application you need to have access. below this list all users (admin and supervisor).
+For using this web application you need to have access. below this list all users.

 ### Admin
 | Email  | Password |